 Know your team's strengths

 Taking the time to spot the strengths, abilities and talents of individual employees will be time well spent.

 Try asking each of your workers what they think their strengths are and what kind of role they think they would excel in.
 Your team and its performance will be stronger – and more fulfilled – if the right people are given the right responsibilities.
-If you discover there are any gaps in your team's knowledge or experience, try supporting them by organising training sessions, so that nobody feels left behind.
+If there are any gaps in your team's knowledge or experience, support them by organising training sessions, so that nobody feels left behind.